 Mark has considerable experience in dealing with Article 2/ ‘Middleton’ inquests and the scope of the inquiry to be undertaken to satisfy the requirements of the Human Rights Act.

-Mark acted for a primary care trust in the inquest into the death of James Yarnell.
-This article 2 inquest involved a prisoner who had received an overdose of oral chemotherapy drugs following his attendance at hospital.
+- Mark acted for a primary care trust in an article 2 inquest involving a prisoner who had received an overdose of oral chemotherapy drugs following his attendance at hospital.
 Mark represented the PCT which provided health care services in the prison.
 A jury heard four weeks of evidence relating to the systems in place for the prescribing, dispensing, storage and control of oral chemotherapy drugs.
-The inquest involved extensive submissions in relation to the scope of the inquiry, the evidence to be presented to the jury and the potential verdicts to be returned.
+The inquest involved extensive submissions in relation to the scope of the inquiry, the evidence to be presented to the jury and the potential conclusions.

-Mark has recently been involved in two jury inquests involving the use of medical equipment in a care home setting.
+- Mark has been involved in two jury inquests involving the use of medical equipment in a care home setting.

 Civil/Insurance Fraud